BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus.md

 #### Deploy Delta

-Delta is the service providing Nexus REST API/
+Delta is the service providing the Nexus REST API.

 Command
 :